 Distance-Based Measurements

-For distance-based metrics like quarter mile and half mile times, dedicated devices have a larger advantage.
+For distance-based metrics like quarter mile and half mile times, dedicated devices still have a modest advantage.
 Accumulated position error over distance is where dedicated antennas and higher update rates make more difference than they do for pure speed threshold crossing.
-Phone quarter mile times can be off by 0.1 to 0.3 seconds compared to a dedicated device, while 0-60 times are typically within 0.05 to 0.1 seconds.
+A sensor-fused phone app will typically come within ±0.04 seconds of a dedicated device on quarter mile times, while 0-60 times are within ±0.02 seconds.

 Consistency Across Conditions